How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 Defining a Frugal Mindset

 Being frugal means thinking before you buy.
-I ask myself, “Do I really need this?”
+I ask myself, “Do I need this?”
 It’s about making choices that match your values and goals.

 Needs vs. Wants

-I use a simple trick to decide.
-I wait before buying something I want.
-If I still want it after a week or two, it might be worth getting.
+It might be worth getting if I still want it after a week or two.
 If I forget about it, it was just a passing desire.

 Here’s a quick list to help you sort needs from wants: